COGS108/Overview/COGS108-Syllabus.md

 - **A specific section-related question**: send a direct message on Campuswire to your TA/IA
 - **Something super cool to share related to class**: feel free to email Prof Ellis or come to office hours.
 Be sure to include COG S108 in the email subject line and your full name in your message.
 - **Something you want to talk about in-depth**: meet in person during office hours or schedule a time to meet by email.
 Be sure to include COGS 108 in the email subject line.
-- **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form](https://forms.gle/GFaUFUZYLnpQzEAW6)
+- **Some feedback about the course you want to share anonymously**: If you’ve been offended by an example in class, really liked or disliked a lesson, or wish there were something covered in class that wasn’t but would rather not share this publicly, etc., please fill out the anonymous [Google Form -- TODO]()